City of Patterson Recreation and Community Services Department

 Come join us for a morning hike right in our back yard in the Del Puerto Canyon.
 Hikes will be offered in varying difficulties throughout the winter/spring.
 For dates and more information, see Flyer.

 Get those tires pumped up and join the Recreation Department for some great family fun bicycle rides right here in town.
 Families are encouraged to participate as a whole throughout the different rides we will be offering.
-For more information call 895-8080.
+For more information see Flyer.

 Come out and join us for a morning on the local San Joaquin River.
 Participants will be able to enjoy the scenery of the river as well as local wildlife.
 For dates and more information, see Flyer.